 Master of Education

-The curriculum focuses on college athletics and is designed to prepare students for administrative positions.
 Students collaborate with faculty in theory, research and field-based experiences.
 This shared learning creates a dynamic environment for students to explore the boundaries of knowledge in the recreation field and sport industries.

-All students pursuing master's degrees in recreation and sport management are required to take a 6 credit hour Research and Statistics core along with the 21 hours of required management core courses, 9 hours of electives and 6 hours of capstone.
+All students pursuing RESM master's degrees are required to take a 6 credit-hour Research and Statistics core along with the 21 hours of management core courses and 9 hours of electives.
 Students also take either a comprehensive exam or complete a thesis.

 Please follow the links for more information regarding our M.Ed. program:

 The RESM program undertakes a holistic review of applicants’ admissions files, including any GRE test scores submitted and applicants’ overall undergraduate grade-point average and GPA on the last 60 hours of undergraduate course work.
 The program requires applicants to submit both a statement of interest and resume.

 Further information is on the Graduate School website.

 Candidates for a master's degree in recreation and sport management must complete 36 hours of coursework and either a thesis or a comprehensive exam.